bbc/kandl-style-guide/README.md

 ### Declaration Block

 A declaration block is the section of CSS where the property/value pairs appear.
-In the example below, everything found between the curly braces (not including the comments) is a declaration block:
+In the example below, everything between the curly braces is a declaration block:

     .example {
-        font-family: Arial, sans-serif; /* starts with this line */
+        font-family: Arial, sans-serif;
         color: #555;
         font-size: 14px;
-        line-height: 20px; /* ends here, before the closing curly brace */ }
+        line-height: 20px;
+    }

 ### Declaration